sravani1510/TreasureHunt/README.md

 ### `python manage.py runserver`<br>

 ## Features List
+Anyone with an email address can create an Id and password to participate in the game<br>
 8 levels along with clues for each level<br>
 3 deadends (level 3,4 and 7 are dead ends)<br>
 Minimum 1 solution<br>
 All the progress/user data (with their answers and score they got out of total) is displayed as a table<br>
+On refreshing, from either browser or website, the puzzle will restart from that level<br>
+A dashboard for the admin on the admin side where user can see who all has played